PavanRangani/docs/docs/prd/tasks/multi-step-template.md

 - Shows proper message when no tempates available.
 - Column name
   - Name: If it is too long, it appears in the multi line.
 (Never show elipsis)
+  - Frequency
+  - Section
+  - Family: If family name is available, shows family name otherwise shows `-`.
-  - Accountable
+  - RACI Roles
+    - Shows Accountanle, Consulted and Informed roles of the template.
+Shows short name A,C, I.
+    - A,C,I is shown in separate line.
-  - Consulted: It shows the selected families roles.
+      - C & I: It shows the selected families roles.
 In case of multiple roles, roles are sorted in order of - Director, Advisor, Investment Director, Associate Advisor, Investment Associate, Client Manager, Client Associate, Operations, Personal Controller
-  - Informed: Same as Consulted.
+      - If role name is too long, shows elipsis.
+On hover, shows tooltip with all users.
+      - If user is not available for any role, that role won't be shown.
+    - Responsible role is a added in sub-task and sub-tasks won't be shown in the list page.
+That's why Responsible role won't be shown.
   - Description: If it is too long, it appears in the multi line.
 - System templates are shown first and other templates are shown second.
 - Sorting order: